dannberg/dannb-org/content/blog/2022/obsidian-daily-note-template.md

 I've now moved this all to Obsidian, and thought of four questions to inspire quick writing.
 Each question appears when I create a new note in the morning, along with an empty bullet point, ready to be filled with answers.

+I write these answers first thing in the morning, right after I create the day's note.

 ### Ephemeral Notes
 ![Dann's Daily Note ephemeral and record of work](/images/blog/2022/04/daily-note-ephemeral-record-of-work.png)

 Like the Daily Questions, the Notes section has an empty bullet point ready for me to write.
 Writing in bullet points makes the task much less daunting.
 You're inviting yourself to make a quick note.
-You should make it as easy as possible to start.
+You should always make it as easy as possible to start.

-Often, I'll take notes from meetings here, and then spin those notes into their own file during end-of-day processing.
+Often, I'll take notes from meetings here, and then spin those notes into their own file using the [Note Refactor plugin](https://github.com/lynchjames/note-refactor-obsidian) during end-of-day processing.
 All that will be left is a link to the new file.

 Other times ephemeral notes will juts stay here.
-Although I recognize that the recall process of accessing my notes from a Daily Note vs from an evergreen note is less obviously.
+Although I recognize that the recall process of accessing my notes from a Daily Note vs from an evergreen note is less straightforward.
 For some notes, that's fine for me.

 ### Record of work
 Lastly, the template ends with a few queries powered by the Dataview plugin.
 These output two unordered lists: